First Tennessee, BBVA unit took big Fed loans in late 2010

-WASHINGTON (Reuters) - First Tennessee Bank and a U.S. affiliate of Spanish bank BBVA (BBVA.MC) were among the largest borrowers from the Federal Reserve’s emergency lending program in late 2010, according to data released on Friday.
+WASHINGTON, Dec 28 (Reuters) - First Tennessee Bank and a U.S. affiliate of Spanish bank BBVA were among the largest borrowers from the Federal Reserve’s emergency lending program in late 2010, according to data released on Friday.

-By far the largest loan in the quarter was the roughly $1.02 billion that First Horizon (FHN.N) unit First Tennessee borrowed on November 24, 2010 for a two-day term.
+By far the largest loan in the quarter was the roughly $1.02 billion that First Horizon unit First Tennessee borrowed on Nov.
+24, 2010 for a two-day term.
 That one loan represented about 29 percent of all primary credit lending from the discount window for the quarter.

 Company officials said they took the loan because of a technical problem relating to wire transfers between the bank and the Federal Reserve Bank of St. Louis.